 ARC's Emerging Opportunities initiative helps communities identify and strategically invest in promising economic opportunities in areas such as health care, energy, advanced manufacturing, and asset-based development, including food systems and tourism.
-Areas of focus under this initiative in FY 2016 included support for skilled employee training and entrepreneurship education; business incubation and technical support programs; community leadership; and access to capital.
-In FY 2016 angel investment funds formed by ARC in Kentucky and Alabama were capitalized; Appalachian Community Capital, a central bank for development lenders, disbursed over \$11 million in investments in the region; and additional investment was raised for the Just Transition Fund, which is designed to supplement the multi-agency Partnerships for Opportunity and Workforce and Economic Revitalization Initiative-an effort to assist communities and workers impacted by changes in the coal industry and power sector.
+Areas of focus under this initiative in FY 2017 included support for entrepreneurship education; business incubation and technical support programs; community leadership; and access to capital.
+In FY 2017 the formation of new angel investment funds was underway in North Carolina and Mississippi; Appalachian Community Capital, a central bank for development lenders, cumulatively disbursed more than \$13 million in investments in the region; and additional investment was raised for the Just Transition Fund, which is designed to supplement the multi-agency Partnerships for Opportunity and Workforce and Economic Revitalization Initiative-an effort to assist communities and workers impacted by changes in the coal industry and power sector.
+Additionally, work to build an Appalachian Impact Investment Fund was initiated by ARC and more than 20 philanthropic and community partners.